N-expansive Flows: Introduction

 \section{Introduction}

-The notion of expansiveness was introduced in the middle of the twentieth century by Utz \cite{Ut}.
-Expansiveness is a property shared by a large class of dynamical systems exhibiting chaotic behavior.
-Roughly speaking a system is expansive if two orbits cannot remain close to each other under the action of the system.
-This notion is responsible for many chaotic properties for homeomorphisms defined on compact spaces, and nowadays here is an extensive literature concerning expansive systems.
-A classical result establishes that every hyperbolic $f$-invariant subset $M$ is expansive.
-In \cite{Ma} Ma\~n\'e proved that if a compact metric space admits an expansive homeomorphism then its topological dimension is finite.
-In the 90s, Kato introduced the notion of \emph{continuum-wise expansiveness, cw-expansiveness for short,} for homeomorphisms \cite{Ka}, and extended the result of Ma\~n\'e for $cw$-expansive homeomorphisms.
-Recently it was introduced in \cite{M} the notion of $N$-expansiveness, generalizing the usual concept of expansiveness.
-Roughly speaking, this corresponds to allow at most $N$ companion orbits for a fixed positive integer $N$.
-Respect to this last notion, in \cite{APV} the authors prove that if $f$ is a $2$-expansive homeomorphism defined on a compact boundaryless surface $M$ with non-wandering set $\Omega(f)$ being the whole of $M$ then $f$ is expansive.
-They also show that this condition on the non-wandering set can not be relaxed.
+In this paper we consider the dynamics of flows on compact metric spaces with some mild kind of expansiveness.
+The notion of expansiveness was introduced in the middle of the twentieth century by Utz \cite{Ut} and, in the 90s, Kato introduced the notion of \emph{continuum-wise expansiveness, cw-expansiveness for short,} for homeomorphisms \cite{Ka}.
+Later, in \cite{ACP}, this notion was extended to flows and the authors proved, among many other fundamental properties, that the topological entropy of a cw-expansive flow defined on compact metric spaces with topological dimension greater than 1 is positive.
+The concept of $N$-expansive flows was introduced by Cordeiro in his Thesis \cite{C}, extending the notion of $N$-expansivity for homeomorphisms given in \cite{M}.
+In the context of discrete dynamics, it was proved in \cite{APV} that if $f$ is a $2$-expansive homeomorphism defined on a compact boundaryless surface $M$ with non-wandering set $\Omega(f)$ being the whole of $M$ then $f$ is expansive.
+It was also shown that this condition on the non-wandering set can not be relaxed.
 In \cite{CC} is analyzed the dynamics of $N$-expansive homeomorphisms satisfying the shadowing property.

-For flows, a seminal work is \cite{BW}, where the authors proved that some properties valid for discrete dynamics are also valid for flows.
-But, the definition of expansiveness in \cite{BW} does not admit flows with singularities or equilibrium points.
-Using this definition, Keynes and Sears \cite{KS} extend the results of Ma\~n\'e for expansive flows.
-They proved that if a compact metric space admits an expansive flow then its topological dimension is finite.
-Recently, it was introduced in \cite{ACP} the notion of cw-expansiveness for flows and the authors proved cw-expansive flows on compact metric spaces with topological dimension greater than one have positive entropy.
+On compact surfaces, in \cite{A} some examples of Axiom A diffeomorphisms are given which are $N$-expansive but not $(N-1)$-expansive.
+Moreover, it is shown that they are robustly $N$-expansive in the $C^r$ topology, for $r=N$.

-The goal of this work is to give a definition of \emph{$N$-expansiveness} for flows, and extend some of the results already established for discrete dynamics for $N$-expansive flows.
+The goal of this work is to give a definition of \emph{$N$-expansiveness} for flows, extend some of the results already established for discrete dynamics for $N$-expansive flows and prove in this context some of the results in \cite{ACP}.

-Throughout this paper, $M$ denotes a compact metric space.
 To announce precisely our result, let us recall some concepts and definitions already established.
+We point out that throughout this paper, $M$ denotes a compact metric space.

 A \emph{flow} in $M$ is a family of homemorphisms $\{X^t\}_{t\in\mathbb{R}}$ satisfying $X^0(x)=x$, for all $x\in M$ and $X^{t+s}(x)=X^t(X^s(x))$ for all $s,\, t \in \RR$ and $x\in M$.
 A \emph{continuum} is a compact connected set and it is \emph{non-degenerate} if it contains more than one point.
 We denote by $\cC(M)$ the set of all continuum subsets of $M$.